Internet2/grouper/grouper/README.txt

     % ant dist

-This will compile the Grouper API source and generate several configuration files.
+This will compile the Grouper API source, generate several configuration files, and create "GROUPER_HOME/dist/lib/grouper.jar"

 ## 4. Initializing The Database